 - The Big Picture: The Fight for the Future of Movies by Ben Fritz – both of these books cover different aspects of modern film distribution and exhibition, with different examples.
 The first one focuses on international case studies too, where the second gives you an insight into the world of digital distribution and future trends.
 A great compendium if you take the distribution/film business course above.

 It goes without saying that you should try and watch as many films as possible, from different periods of time, parts of the world and genre categories.
-A film subscription such as Amazon Prime, MUBI, NOWTV, BFI Player or FilmStruck helps immensely.
-Netflix gets better and better with their indie catalogue, but they still lack in the aspect of films made earlier than the 1970s…
+A film subscription such as Amazon Prime, MUBI, NOWTV or BFI Player helps immensely.
+Netflix gets better and better with their indie catalogue, but they still lack in the aspect of films made earlier than the 1970s… For older and independent films from around the world, be sure to check out the famed Criterion Collection.

-Londoners are in luck – there’s always something good going on when it comes to film screenings, events.
+Londoners are in luck – there’s always something good going on when it comes to film screenings and events.

 I’ve attended three courses at Holborn-based CityLit so far, and I’ve really enjoyed the experience.
 The topic range is truly impressive, and one look at their prospectus can make your head spin.
 So much to choose from!
 Sessions range from two hours to the entire day, on weekdays and on the weekends, so it’s likely you’ll bag a deal when it comes to one of their theoretical/technical courses.